INRIA/scikit-learn-mooc/jupyter-book/concluding_remarks.md

 - Model inspection
     - Understanding what drives a prediction
-    - Useful for debuging, for reasonning on the system at hand
+    - Useful for debugging, for reasoning on the system at hand
     - Requires a lot of nuance

 - Deep learning